Support Our Mission

 Studio Playground is a 501(c)(3) organization.
 All donations are tax-deductible.

-Donations to Studio Playground support our Camp Fund, which provides need-based scholarships and essential supplies fund for our Theater Camp in Lincoln Woods State Park.
+Donations to Studio Playground support our Camp Fund, which provides need-based scholarships and essential supplies for our Theater Camp in Lincoln Woods State Park.

 Providence Monthly

-Matthew Bretschneider, Artistic Director
+Matthew Bretschneider, Artistic Director of Studio Playground

 “We talk about the health benefits of laughter - the release of endorphins and serotonin, relief from stress.
 We teach students that if they make someone laugh, they’re going to make that person feel better, which in may help them live a little longer and make the world a more compassionate place to live in.
 If a child is nervous about going onstage, one of the concepts we reiterate is that if they make someone laugh, they they’re doing something good for someone else.
 That’s why we risk it.”